 Feeding Mealworms is Illegal in Some Areas

-Mealworms are a cheap way to feed chickens and larger farms have been known to try and cut their overhead by producing large numbers of them in the cheapest way possible.
+Mealworms are a cheap way to feed chickens, and larger farms have been known to try to cut their overhead by producing large numbers of them at the cheapest price.

-The reason some areas have passed laws concerning growing mealworms for poultry is some producers were feeding unhealthy, parasite filled food to their large flocks of chickens.
+Some areas have passed laws concerning growing mealworms for poultry because some producers were feeding unhealthy, parasite-filled food to their large flocks of chickens.
 This was causing the poultry to be infected with parasites and affecting humans who consumed them.

 How to Grow Mealworms for Chickens